 Malaysian Corporate Governance Code

-The Securities Commission Malaysia released the new Malaysian Code on Corporate Governance ("MCCG") on April 26.
-2017, which takes effect immediately.
+The Securities Commission Malaysia released the new Malaysian Code on Corporate Governance ("MCCG") on April 26, 2017, which took effect immediately.
 The MCCG is a set of best practices to strengthen corporate culture anchored on accountability and transparency.